Keith Anthony Morrison: Publications and curatorial work

-In addition to his work as an art administrator, Morrison has had a distinguished career as a teacher.
-His first teaching appointment was as an art instructor at Roosevelt High School in Gary, Indiana, 1965-67.
-He was Assistant Professor of Art at Fisk University, 1967–69; Associate Professor and Chair of Art, DePaul University, 1969–71; Associate Professor of Art (serving as Associate Dean, 1974–79) at the University of Illinois, Chicago, 1971-79.
-In 1979 he became only the fourth African American to be appointed full professor in the history of the University of Maryland, College Park (UMCP), where he taught until 1992.
-He was appointed Chair of the UMCP Art Department from 1989 until his departure in 1992.
 Morrison has also been a visiting faculty at several institutions, including as the visiting Chaves/King Professor, at the University of Michigan, Ann Arbor, with a joint appointment in the School of Art and the Institute for the Humanities, in the spring of 1990.
 He has lectured at numerous art schools and universities across us, in Cuba, Japan, Taiwan, and Liberia, and many universities across China.
 He is Professor Emeritus in the Tyler School of Art, Temple University.

-A book on the artist, titled Keith Morrison, written by art historian René Ater, was published by Pomegranate Press in 2005.
-The book African Diaspora in the Cultures of Latin America, the Caribbean, and the United States (Persephone Braham, University of Delaware Press) was inspired by the art of Keith Morrison.

 Distinctions

-Morrison has earned many awards and distinctions, including the title of Commander in the Order of Distinction (CD), Jamaica, 2017; the Lifetime Achievement Award from the Brandywine Workshop, 2013; a Ford Foundation award; Danforth Foundation award; Bi-Centennial Award for Painting in Chicago; Award for Painting from the Organization of African States, 1979; Caribbean Biannual, 1994; Venice Biennale, 2001; National Award for Educators in the Arts; "Caribbean person of the Bay Area," California, 1993; US State Department Cultural Envoy to the Shanghai Biennale, 2008; Fulbright Award, 2009.
+Morrison has earned many awards and distinctions, including the title of Commander in the Order of Distinction (CD), Jamaica, 2017; the Lifetime Achievement Award from the Brandywine Workshop, 2013; a Ford Foundation award; Danforth Foundation award; Bi-Centennial Award for Painting in Chicago; Award for Painting from the Organization of African States, 1979; Caribbean Biannual, 1994; 49th Venice Biennale, 2001; National Award for Educators in the Arts; "Caribbean person of the Bay Area," California, 1993; U.S. State Department Cultural Envoy to the Shanghai Biennale, 2008; and Fulbright Award, 2009.

-He was the first person of African descent to serve as academic dean in a predominantly Caucasian American art school or university, an accomplishment he has achieved five times.
+Collections

+His works are included in public collections, including those of the National Gallery of Jamaica; the Cincinnati Art Museum; the Art Institute of Chicago; the Smithsonian American Art Museum in Washington, D.C.; the Pennsylvania Academy of the Fine Art in Philadelphia; the Philadelphia Museum of Art; the Corcoran Gallery of Art in Washington, D.C.; the National Museum of American Art; the Pérez Art Museum Miami; and the Museum of Modern Art in Monterrey, Mexico.